cosmos/ibc-rs/docs/architecture/adr-007-light-client-contexts.md

 }
 ```

 Under our current architecture (inspired from ibc-go's [ADR 6]), clients have the responsibility to store the `ClientState` and `ConsensusState`.
 Hence, `ClientExecutionContext` defines a uniform interface that clients can use to store their `ClientState` and `ConsensusState`.
 It also means that the host only needs to implement these methods once, as opposed to once per client.
+Note that clients who don't store consensus states (e.g. solomachine) can simply leave the implementation of `store_consensus_state()` empty (or return an error, whichever is most appropriate).

 ### Changes to `ValidationContext` and `ExecutionContext`